FAQ

 How does the EVSA perform range analysis?

-For an EV to be recommended as a replacement to an existing fleet vehicle, the EV must be able to meet daily driving distance requirements without needing to charge during the day.
+For an EV to be recommended as a replacement to an existing fleet vehicle, the EV must be able to meet daily driving distance requirements without needing to charge on-route before going back to a charging-capable location.
+Additionally, it should dwell in a designated charging location long enough to be adequately charged for the next set of trips.

 How does the EVSA perform cost analysis?